Cloufield/GWASTutorial/10_PRS/README.md

 ## C+T/P+T using PLINK

-P+T stands for Pruning + Thresholding, also known as Clumping and Thresholding(C+T), which is a very simple and straightforward approach to construct PRS model.
+P+T stands for Pruning + Thresholding, also known as Clumping and Thresholding(C+T), which is a very simple and straightforward approach to constructing PRS models.

 !!! info "Clumping"